chintanp/BattDeg/README.md

 ## Usage

-The module is still under development and API may change over time.
-Currently:
-1. Get the CALCE data and unzip it.
-2. Read in the CALCE data.
-The cycling data available from CALCE is separated into files.
-The file_reader() functions provide the capability of reading the files and creating a dataframe from data from all files.

 The functions are written according to the datafiles available for PL samples, CX2 and CS2 cells available on the Center for  Advanced Life Cycle Engineering(CALCE) Battery Research Group [website](https://web.calce.umd.edu/batteries/data.htm)

 This Python package contains following functions: